mattpoggi/self-adapting-confidence/README.md

 ## Results

-By Running the `AUC.py` script, you should be able to reproduce the following results (Census-SGM):
+By running the `AUC.py` script, you should be able to reproduce the following results (Census-SGM):

 ```
 Measure: reprojection   & Avg. bad3: 21.007%    & Opt.
 AUC: 0.029       & Avg.
 AUC: 0.179 \\